dottjt/refactor-me/READMEME.md

 - Setup some sort of contract testing (technically it would just be the verifier).
 - Setup some sort of CI/CD i.e. Buildkite.
 - Setup some sort of integration testing with the database.
+- Fixtures file of all the different products available.
+-

 ## Improvements